 Burning within the offset area will be undertaken only with due consideration to relevant health and safety issues, in consultation with the Country Fire Authority and in line with a fire management plan completed by a suitably qualified consultant.
 The following provides guidelines for use of burning only in an ecological sense.
-The land owner is responsible for ensuring any burning outlined in this OMP can be carried out in a manner compliant with all other government planning requirements and permits.

 While grazing by domestic stock will be the typical manner in which ground cover biomass will be regulated, the controlled application of fire is an efficient and cost-effective alternative technique for reducing biomass in grassy ecosystems such as those that occur within the offset site.
-Importantly, burning (c.f. grazing or slashing) allows greater access and efficiency for weed control and increased natural regeneration of indigenous plant species.
-While burning may enhance germination of indigenous species, it can also be expected to promote certain exotic species and as such post-burning weed-control will be vital to effective weed control.
-However stimulating the soil stored weed seed bank is seen as positive as this allows this seed bank to be exhausted through active management.
+Importantly, burning (compared to grazing or slashing) allows greater access and efficiency for weed control and increased natural regeneration of indigenous plant species.
+While burning may enhance germination of indigenous species, it can also be expected to promote certain exotic species and as such post-burning weed control will be vital to effective weed control.
+However, stimulating the soil-stored weed seed bank is seen as positive as this allows this seed bank to be exhausted through active management.